daniel-barral/address-lookup-api/README.md

-# eircode-api
+# Address Lookup API

-Docker API service to query for addresses based on their Eircode (Irish post code).
+Docker API service to query for addresses based on their postcode or address fragment.

 ## Testing client